monniert/docExtractor/README.md

 #### a) Generate SynDoc dataset

-You can skip this step if you already downloaded SynDoc dataset using the script above.
+**You can skip this step if you have already downloaded SynDoc using the script above.**

 ```
 python src/syndoc_generator.py -d dataset_name -n nb_train --merged_labels